 \subsection{Fractional chromatic number and optimal weighted independence ratio}

 Let $G = (V,E)$ be a graph.
 An independent set (resp. clique) of $G$ is a set of pairwise non-adjacent (resp. adjacent) vertices of $G$.
 A maximal independent set (resp. maximal clique) is an independent set which is not properly contained in an other one.
-We denote by $\mathcal{I}(G)$ the set of all independent sets in $G$.
-Then the fractional chromatic number of a finite graph $G=(V,E)$, $\chi_f(G)$, is defined as the solution of the linear program
+We denote by $\mathcal{I}(G)$ be the set of all independent sets in $G$.
+It is well known that the fractional chromatic number of $G$, $\chi_f(G)$, is the solution of the linear program

 A \emph{weighted graph} is a triplet $(V,E,w)$ where $(V,E)$ is a graph and $w : V \rightarrow \R_{+}$ is a not identically 0 function on the vertices called a \emph{weight distribution}.
 We denote by $W$ the \emph{set of weight distributions} on $G = (V,E)$, and for $v \in V$, $w(v)$ is called the \emph{weight} of the vertex $v$.
 The weight of a vertex set $A \subset V$ is naturally defined as $w(A) = \sum_{v \in A}w(v)$ and $w(V)$ is called the \emph{total weight} of the graph.